 - company type eg. if you become a limited company

 - adding device(s) to your registration record

 - status of an IVD, for example a change from ‘performance evaluation’ to ‘new’

 The fee is not chargable for:

 - change of contact details including email address, telephone numbers

 - adding products to registered devices

 - removing devices or products from your registration record

 Register of manufacturers

-Once registered, your company will be added to the Public Access Database for Medical Device Registration.
-Records are listed by manufacturer and device and include contact details.
-Manufacturers of in vitro diagnostic medical devices will not be published on this database.
+Once registered, your company name and address are added to the Public Access Database for Medical Device Registration.
+Records are listed by manufacturer name, address, MHRA reference number and list the device types registered with us.